openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 To support upgrades and maintain better signaling for the cluster, the Performance Profile Controller will also inspect the Nodes to update a global identifier at start up.
-We will only update the identifier to true if our criteria is met, otherwise we will not change the state to "off" as disabling this feature is not supported.
-We will determine to be in workload pinning mode if all the master nodes are configured with a capacity (`management.workload.openshift.io/cores`) for workload partitioning.
-If that is true we will set the global identifier otherwise we leave it as is.
+We will only update the identifier to `AllNodes` if we are running in Single Node and our Node has the capacity resource (`management.workload.openshift.io/cores`) for our 4.11 -> 4.12 upgrades.
+This should not be needed after 4.12 for all clusters.
+This should have no baring on 4.11 HA/3NC clusters as this feature will not be back ported.

 ### Workflow Description